Krusty84/obsidian-occura-plugin/README.md

 #### Release 1.5.1

 No new features.
-Various minor issues with Obsidian's expansion quality rating system have been resolved (I hope :)).
+Various minor issues with Obsidian's expansion quality rating system have been resolved, I hope.
 I'm preparing for more functionality, so stay tuned for updates.

 #### Release 1.5.0